dilawar/smoldyn/docs/user/user_manual_python.rst

 Measurement units
 ------------------

-Notably absent from input file are any measurement units.
+Notably absent from input program are any measurement units.
 Instead, you need to choose a single set of units and to then use these throughout the file.
 For example, cgs units (centimeter-gram-second) and mks units (meter-kilogram-second) are two standard unit systems.
 These are too large-scale to be convenient for most Smoldyn simulations, so micron-second and nanometer-microsecond tend to be preferable.
 The following table lists reasonably typical values for different processes in several different unit systems.

+.. todo:: Implement unit support in User API using pint module.

 .. list-table::
    :header-rows: 1